Deportations of 1941 and 1949 II World War II

 Latvian Army Summer Camp in Litene

-Preiļi Museum of History and Applied Art (PVLMM) exhibition "Museum stories for Latvia" about the First World War, the War of Independence and the Second World War can be viewed...
+The Preiļi Museum of History and Applied Arts (PVLMM) exhibition "Museum Stories for Latvia" about the First World War, the War of Independence and the Second World War is on display.

 Museum of Melānija Vanaga and Siberian dugout